chenyu-ed-lee/Data-Visual-Hub/README.md

 # data-visual-hub
 A hub with four different data visualizations.
+There is no back-end.
+Just pure front-end.
+Data came from different sources.

 Node is already set up with this.